Munshi Mohammad Meherullah

-Munshi Mohammad Meherullah (26 December 18611907) was a Bengali Islamic scholar, poet and social reformer.
+Munshi Mohammad Meherullah (1861 – 7 May 1907) was a Bengali Islamic scholar, poet and social reformer.
 He is best known for his oratory and writing on Islam and comparative religion and his efforts has been compared to Raja Ram Mohan Roy's defense of Hinduism against anti-Hindu views expounded by Christian missionaries in India.
+In 1891, writer Mirza Muhammad Yusuf Ali referred to Munshi Meherullah as Bangabandhu (Friend of Bengal) in the introduction to his book 'Dughd-Sarobar'.

 Early life

 Meherullah was born in 1861, to a Bengali Muslim family of Munshis in Kaliganj under Jhenaidah subdivision, Jessore District of the Bengal Presidency.
 He learnt Bengali at a local school until the untimely death of his father, Munshi Muhammad Warith, when he was around 10 years old.
 He further continued his education under the guidance of Moulvi Ismail Sahib, with the financial help of his maternal family.
 He learned Arabic and Persian during these years.
 From another teacher, Munshi Musabuddin, he learned Urdu.
 With his vast knowledge of languages and the Quran, he became not only an important figure in his local community but someone who could converse with members of elite households in Dhaka and Calcutta.
 The elite spoke and wrote in different languages, depending on where they resided and who they were.
 He was a polyglot, visionary and a channel for communication between these people of different socio-economic classes.
-Interestingly, along with everything else, Meherullah was a humble businessman too.
+Interestingly, along with everything else, Meherullah was a businessman.
 After doing a government job for a short while, he got trained as a tailor and used his business not only to support his family but to stay in touch with his community.